Intelligent Machine Caculates Corrects and Verifies Essential Clinical Breast Exam Skillsadmin

-To our knowledge this is the first transformation of a clinical skill into a live digital stream that measures, corrects and validates competence.
+The portable, hands-on trainer plugs into any computer, trains and verifies palpation skills, true and false detections and thoroughness of the exam until built-in standards are met.
+To our knowledge this is the first transformation of a clinical skill into technology that calculates, corrects and validates competence.

 It is now in use training the hands of public health nurses, physicians and midwives.
 Private mammography clinics have recently begun training and certifying their Breast Radiologic Technicians to perform clinical breast exams.